-Moving forward, the Pipeline Authority Director would like to explore the possibility of blending hydrogen into regional natural gas pipelines.
+The Pipeline Authority Director will continue to explore the possibility of blending hydrogen into regional natural gas pipelines.
 The blending of hydrogen into an existing natural gas pipeline is common in some portions of the United States and could be very beneficial for North Dakota as it looks to address pipeline gas quality issues and provide a readily available market opportunity for hydrogen production in the state.